Upper Division Courses

 ART 173: Electro-Crafting Studio

-Art 174: Political Aesthetics of Music Video
+Art 174: Advanced Digital Video

-Art 178: Game Design Studio
+Art 178: Game Design Methods

-Two hours of lecture and four hours of studio per week.
 This course offers an introduction to game design and game studies.
 Game studies has five core elements: the study of games as transmitters of culture, the study of play and interactivity, the study of games as symbolic systems; the study of games as artifacts; and methods for creating games.
 We will study these core elements through play, play tests, play analysis, and comparative studies.
 Our reading list includes classic game studies theory and texts which support game design methods.
 After weekly writing and design exercises, our coursework will culminate in the design and evaluation of an original code-based game with a tangible interface.

 ART 180: Advanced Digital Photography

 This course will cover a range of digital media and practices, with a view towards exploring current and future possibilities for photography.
 Inclusive of multiple approaches to scale, execution, and technique, the course enables students to examine and push the limits of photographic practices.
 This course will help students advance their digital shooting and Photoshop skills from a beginning to a more advanced level, and will cover the workflow of digital photography: camera usage, scanning, image editing, management, and printing.